Special Educational Needs and Disabilities (SEND)

 Lancashire’s Local Offer brings together information for children and young people with special educational needs and disabilities (SEND) and their families.
 Please follow the link below:

-Click on the links below to find more information about our inclusion policies here at Bowerham.
+Please refer to our policies page to find more information about our inclusion policies here at Bowerham.
 If you can’t find what you’re looking for please don’t hesitate to contact us.

 Frequently Asked Questions